annikavoorheis/CreativeEmbeddedSystems/README.md

 # Creative Embedded Systems Course Projects in this Repository

-## Using our ESP32s we have completed many projects and installations and this is where I am documenting my code for Modules 1 and 2 and the Final Project
+## Using our ESP32s we have completed many projects and installations for the Baranrd College Course: Creative Embedded Systems with Professor Santolucito.
+This is where I am documenting my code for Modules 1 and 2 and the Final Project